SHIPPED: CRM + BASEBALL EXAMPLES

 Mycelium aims to change that.

 Agents bind and enrich entities; operators steer via network guides and validation rules.
+CRM and baseball examples prove the pattern across person networks and warehouse-backed stats.
 The long-term goal is data infrastructure where AI agents take primary ownership of organization, quality, and evolution.

-"Mycelium lets AIs discover, structure, update, and serve data in real time — with operators setting policy, not hand-curating every field."
+"Mycelium lets AIs discover, structure, update, and serve data in real time, with operators setting policy instead of hand-curating every field."

 Future directions

-• Custom domains beyond person CRM (e.g. fleet, agronomic networks via network create)
+• More reference networks beyond CRM and baseball (e.g. fleet, agronomic via network create)

 • Schema evolution guided by operator ontology and validation rules